 Start by taking stock of the channels your brand has a profile on.
 Don’t limit yourself to just active channels – use Google, or sites like NameChk.com or KnowEm.com to find social accounts you may not be using.

-If there are any you know you don’t need, you can delete them here.
+If there are any you know you don’t need, you can learn how to delete them here.
 It’s also okay to keep them around if you think you might need them down the road and don’t want to lose your brand name.
 But you should make note of these accounts, and track any activity going forward, so you’ll know if you start to have growing audience interest.

 2. Assess Consistency of Social Profiles